Dosage Form: tablet

 Codeine Sulfate Description

-Each tablet contains 15, 30, or 60 mg of Codeine Sulfate and the following inactive ingredients: colloidal silicon dioxide, microcrystalline cellulose, pregelatinized starch, and stearic acid.
+Each tablet contains 15, 30, or 60 mg of Codeine Sulfate, USP and the following inactive ingredients: colloidal silicon dioxide, microcrystalline cellulose, pregelatinized starch, and stearic acid.

 Codeine Sulfate - Clinical Pharmacology